turtl/core-rs/sodiumoxide-aead/README.md

 # NOTE

-This is a from [sodiumoxide](https://github.com/dnaq/sodiumoxide).
+This is a fork from [sodiumoxide](https://github.com/dnaq/sodiumoxide).
 Basically, this fork only needs to exist until the [AEAD pull request](https://github.com/dnaq/sodiumoxide/pull/149) is accepted.